GoogleCloudPlatform/google-cloud-python-expenses-demo/docs/datastore.rst

 .. literalinclude:: ../gcloud_expenses/__init__.py
    :pyobject: _get_dataset
+   :linenos:

-Thie function expects three environment variables to be set up, using your project's `OAuth2 API credentials
+Thie function expects three environment variables to be set up (lines 2-4), using your project's `OAuth2 API credentials
 <https://developers.google.com/console/help/new/#generatingoauth2>`_:

 - :envvar:`GCLOUD_TESTS_DATASET_ID` is your Google API Project ID
 - :envvar:`GCLOUD_TESTS_CLIENT_EMAIL` is your Google API email-address
 - :envvar:`GCLOUD_TESTS_TESTS_KEY_FILE` is the filesystem path to your Google API private key.

+Using those values, the function returns a dataset for the project (line 5).

 .. _create-expense-report: